How

 parts are hard to get and the Chang Jiang 750

-is an inexpensive sidecar.
+is a relatively inexpensive sidecar motorcycle.
 The Chang Jiang 750

-is versatile, parts are cheap, there are many
+sidecar is versatile, parts are cheap, there are

-repair shops, outcall road side service is usually
+many repair shops, outcall road side service is

 If